 Personnel in the mental care sector requires a method to send an alarm when a consult with a patient does not go as planned.
 Wireless buttons can be used in combination with a smartphone to send such an alarm.
 GPS on the phone is then used to send coordinates to the people rescuing.

 This works at the patient’s home and outside.
 However, a mental care organization is a multi-storey building where GPS is not sufficient.
 The exact location can in this case be pinpointed by using Crownstone’s indoor localization feature.

-Personnel can carry the same emergency button, and in this case the Crownstone network picks up the alarm (rather than the smartphone) and sends it through.
+Personnel can carry the same emergency button, and in this case, the Crownstone network picks up the alarm (rather than the smartphone) and sends it through.
 We work together with our partner SAFE to make the alarm system seamless in its use by any mental care professional.

 Technology in this sector can benefit from the fine-grained positioning information from Crownstone.
-In situations where the elderly are willing to have a wearable, which can look like beautiful jewelry, it is easy to detecting wandering.
+In situations where the elderly are willing to have a wearable, which can look like beautiful jewelry, it is easy to detect wandering.

 Moreover, Crownstone developed a Crownstone-Vahlkamp bridge to integrate the sensors that Vahlkamp brings to the market.
-This is not only of interest to elderly care organisations, but also for people who want to have a solution that might work at home.
+This is not only of interest to elderly care organisations, but also to people who want to have a solution that might work at home.
 If you’re interested in wireless integrations (like this one on the so-called 868.2 MHz social alarm band) for your technology, contact us!

 Ring bell button

 A button is placed next to a door to ring someone in the office.
 No wires are needed.

 Fire alarm button

 A button is placed next to a fire alarm for a call to Emergency Response personnel.